greg3566/cdilt/README.md

 3. USE_AX = whether use (sy ax sy) for GAN
 4. USE_UD = whether use unified dynamics (no goal in state for GAN)

-in agents/ddpg.py : comment "break # TODO: args" iff USE_AX
+in agents/ddpg.py : uncomment "break # TODO: args" iff USE_AX